bonham000/fcc-react-tests-module/README.md

 ---

-To run this project locally clone the repository, install the dependencies, make sure the `src/index.js` file is rendering `App` to the DOM, and run `npm start`.
+To run this project locally clone the repository, install the dependencies, make sure the `src/index.js` file is rendering `App` and not `DevApp`, and run `npm start`.
 Now you can view all the finished challenges live in the browser.

 We're conducting tests on React components using [Enzyme documentation](http://airbnb.io/enzyme/) which look like this: